St Kilda, Scotland: Geography

 Although 64 km from the nearest land, St Kilda is visible from as far as the summit ridges of the Skye Cuillin, some 129 km distant.
 The climate is oceanic with high rainfall, 1400 mm, and high humidity.
 Temperatures are generally cool, averaging 5.6 C in January and 11.8 C in July.
 The prevailing winds, especially strong in winter, are southerly and southwesterly.
 Wind speeds average 13 km/h approximately 85 percent of the time and more than 24 km/h more than 30 percent of the time.
-Gale-force winds occur less than 2 percent of the time, but gusts of 185 km/h and more occur regularly on the high tops, and speeds of 209 km/h have occasionally been recorded near sea level.
+Gale-force winds occur less than two percent of the time, but gusts of 185 km/h and more occur regularly on the high tops, and speeds of 209 km/h have occasionally been recorded near sea level.
 The tidal range is 2.9 m, and ocean swells of 5 m frequently occur, which can make landings difficult or impossible at any time of year.
 The oceanic location protects the islands from snow, which lies for only about a dozen days per year.

 The archipelago's remote location and oceanic climate are matched in the UK only by a few smaller outlying islands such as the Flannan Isles, North Rona, Sula Sgeir, and the Bishop's Isles at the southern edge of the Outer Hebrides.
 Administratively, St Kilda was part of the parish of Harris in the traditional county of Inverness-shire.
-Today it is incorporated in the Comhairle nan Eilean Siar (Western Isles) unitary authority.
+Today it is incorporated in the Comhairle nan Eilean Siar unitary authority (formerly Western Isles Islands Council).

 History

 Prehistory

-It has been known for some time that St Kilda was continuously inhabited for two millennia or more, from the Bronze Age to the 20th century.
-In 2015, the first direct evidence of earlier Neolithic settlement emerged, shards of pottery of the Hebridean ware style, found to the east of the village.
+It has been known for some time that St Kilda was continuously inhabited for two millennia or more, from the Bronze Age until 1930.
+In 2015, the first direct evidence of earlier Neolithic settlement emerged, sherds of pottery of the Hebridean ware style, found to the east of the village.
 The subsequent discovery of a quarry for stone tools on Mullach Sgar above Village Bay led to finds of numerous stone hoe-blades, grinders and Skaill knives in the Village Bay cleitean, unique stone storage buildings (see below).
 These tools are also probably of Neolithic origin.
-The pottery sherds appear to have been made of local material, rather than material brought from other islands in the Hebrides, suggesting that the islands were settled in the 4th millennium BC.

-Archeologists working at the archipelago between 2017 and 2019 confirmed habitation as long as 2,000 years ago.
-Finds included Iron Age pottery and some shards that might be from Bronze Age pottery.
-The director of the project told BBC News that the work "revealed that the eastern end of Village Bay on St Kilda was occupied fairly intensively during the Iron Age period, although no house structures were found".
+The potsherds appear to have been made of local material, rather than material brought from other islands in the Hebrides, suggesting that the islands were settled in the 4th millennium BC.
+Iron Age pottery is also known.
+Archaeologist Alan Hunter Blair reported that "the eastern end of Village Bay on St Kilda was occupied fairly intensively during the Iron Age period, although no house structures were found".